-Right from searching for a perfect mobile device to adding them to the shopping cart, ordering it, receiving the shipment, and then using it, you have been an active part of a product lifecycle in the market.
+Right from searching for a perfect mobile device to adding them to the shopping cart, ordering it, receiving the shipment, and then using it, you have been an active part of a product life-cycle management software in the market.

 In general, whenever a product is launched, its life cycle starts, from not being known to the customers, to the people buying it and using it and then discarding it once the purpose has been served.
 The life cycle of the product ends once it gets picked away from the market and is no more a part of sales.